MINEOGO/rynaki/docs/index.md

 ```
 Begins a new game session.
 It resets any prior game state and fetches the first question from the Akinator API.

+> **Note:** This is a blocking, network-bound operation.
+In an asynchronous application, it should be run in a separate thread to avoid blocking the event loop (e.g., using `asyncio.to_thread`).

 **Returns:**
 *   `str`: The first question.